FAQ for Consumers:

 How do businesses collect reviews on Highya and why do some businesses have substantially more reviews than others?

 According to one study done by PowerReviews and another study by Vendasta, 92% to 95% of consumers read online reviews before making a purchase.
-With such a large percentage of consumers relying on reviews, it is apparent that internet and technology have changed the way consumers shop, making online reviews “an expected part of the purchasing process.”
+With such a large percentage of consumers relying on reviews, it is apparent that the internet and technology have changed the way consumers shop, making online reviews “an expected part of the purchasing process.”
 According to the same PowerReviews study mentioned above, second only to price, reviews and ratings are the single most important factor impacting purchase decisions.

 With these major changes in the way people shop, businesses are now expected to have reviews if they want to succeed.
 However, the flip side of this is that most consumers will not leave reviews unless prompted by the business.
 This creates a new set of challenges, especially for unknown brands or new products entering the market.